-In 2023, as R2P reported, persons can freely submit the intent to apply for asylum to the Volyn MCC administration if they wish.
-However, all applicants receive a letter from the Volyn territorial body of the SMS with a refusal to accept the application, which brings them into legal limbo and puts them at risk of deportation.86
+In 2023, as reported by R2P, persons could freely submit their intent to apply for asylum to the Volyn MCC administration.
+However, all applicants received a letter from the Volyn territorial body of the SMS with a refusal to accept to lodge the application, putting them in legal limbo and at risk of deportation.106

-In a situation where the authorities initiate the expulsion of such a person, the making of an application for refugee status may be taken into account by the court but does not have an automatic suspensive effect.
-At the same time, the court practice on this issue is not uniform, since the making of an application does not mean its automatic acceptance and consideration.
-There is a case in the practice of the R2P when the expulsion took place under the above circumstances, despite proper legal assistance.
+In a situation where the authorities initiate the expulsion of a person whose application was submitted to the SMS through the administration of the MCC, but the SMS refused to accept it outside the procedure provided by the Law on Refugees, the fact that an application for refugee status has been made may be taken into account by the court but does not have an automatic suspensive effect on the expulsion procedure.
+Court practice on this issue is not uniform, since the making of an application does not mean its automatic lodging and consideration.
+R2P experienced a case where the expulsion took place under the above circumstances, despite proper legal assistance.

-In 2022, 20 persons submitted asylum applications during their stay in MCC and 24 persons in 2023.87
+In 2022, 20 persons submitted asylum applications during their stay in MCC and 24 persons in 2023.107